STUDYANDEXAM

 Types of Sentences (Based on Structure)

-Based on the number and type of clauses, sentences can be divided into four types:
+Based on the number and type of clauses, sentences can be divided into the following four structural types:

 Examples: